Knee arthritis: Causes

-It is not always certain why arthritis of the knee develops.
+The risk of knee arthritis increases after individual injuries to the cruciate and collateral ligaments, menisci, bone fractures or joint dislocation; the risk also increases with multistructure injuries, such as ligament-meniscal tears or patellar dislocation.
+Cartilage injury, meniscectomy, and degradation of the joint articular surfaces also increase the risk.
+Persons with tibiofemoral and patellofemoral joint injuries are susceptible to knee arthritis.

 The knee may become affected by almost any form of arthritis, including those related to mechanical damage of the structures of the knee (osteoarthritis, and post-traumatic arthritis), various autoimmune forms of arthritis (including; rheumatoid arthritis, juvenile arthritis, and SLE-related arthritis, psoriatic arthritis, and ankylosing spondylitis), arthritis due to infectious causes (including Lyme disease-related arthritis), gouty arthritis, or reactive arthritis.

 Osteoarthritis of the knee

 The knee is one of the joints most commonly affected by osteoarthritis.
 Cartilage in the knee may begin to break down after sustained stress, leaving the bones of the knee rubbing against each other and resulting in osteoarthritis.
 Nearly a third of US citizens are affected by osteoarthritis of the knee by age 70.

-Obesity is a known and very significant risk factor for the development of osteoarthritis.
+Obesity is a known and significant risk factor for the development of osteoarthritis.
 Risk increases proportionally to body weight.
 Obesity contributes to OA development, not only by increasing the mechanical stress exerted upon the knees when standing, but also leads to increased production of compounds that may cause joint inflammation.

 Parity is associated with an increased risk of knee OA and likelihood of knee replacement.
 The risk increases in proportion to the number of children the woman has birthed.
 This may be due to weight gain after pregnancy, or increased body weight and consequent joint stress during pregnancy.

 Flat feet are a significant risk factor for the development of osteoarthritis.
 Additionally, structural deformities, advanced age, female sex, past joint trauma, genetic predisposition, and certain at-risk occupations may all contribute to the development of osteoarthritis in general.

-Lyme disease-related arthritis of the knee

-The knee is often the first joint affected in Lyme disease.